daniel-nguyen-401-advanced-javascript/lab-16/README-lab18.md

 Your application should automatically generate random orders every 5 seconds.
 These random orders should have a store, id, customer, and address as the order data.

 ## Approach & Efficiency

+- I believe everything is O(1)?
+Not even sure how Big O stuff factors into this one

 # API